Claire’s Nursing Station at Tranent

 In researching this article, I read a bit more about the history of Tranent Doo’cot, and found an unexpected link to someone whose name is very similar to one of the Outlander characters.
 The book “Sketches of Tranent in Olden Times” by J Sands is stored on-line in full and has a chapter about the Doo’cot.
 It says: “To the north of the churchyard of Tranent, and separated from it only by a road, stands an old dovecot, now empty; but which had been constructed to accommodate 1122 pairs of pigeons.
 Supposing it had contained only half that number, what a curse it must have been to the neighbourhood about the end of the 16th century, when farmers were ignorant of their trade, when land was swampy and undrained, when implements were of the rudest description, and when consequently the crops must have been scanty and precious!”.
 The chapter goes on to say that there was once a crest in the stone of the Doo’cot, but it still bears the name David Seton and the date, 1587.
 This David Seton probably lived in a house in Tranent called The Royal George and had a servant, one Gellie Duncan, (does that name remind you of anyone in Outlander?).
 She was in the habit of treating the sick and was interrogated by David Seton to find out how she had come by this knowledge.
 From the account by Mr Sands, it appears that Gellie Duncan confessed to witchcraft and gave the names of another 30 people who were also involved.
 The Witch Trials between 1560 and 1707 may have resulted in the deaths of some 3,000 – 4,000 people accused of witchcraft.

-We do hope that while you’re staying at Craigwell Cottage in Edinburgh you’ll take the opportunity to follow some of the Outlander explorations we’ve been writing up for you.
+We do hope that while you’re staying in Edinburgh you’ll take the opportunity to follow some of the Outlander explorations we’ve been writing up for you.
 You’ll find Outlander Exploring on the Royal Mile and Outlander Exploring in East Lothian – The Battle of Prestonpans.
-To plan your stay here, simply select your start date from the Book Now box to the right (or bottom of the page on mobile), and complete a booking form to reserve your dates.
-We look forward to welcoming you to Edinburgh and sharing our Outlander locations and adventures.
+We hope you enjoy your trip to Edinburgh and look forward to hearing about you’re trips to Outlander locations and sharing you’re adventures.

 Our Pinterest Outlander Scotland and More board